How to hire a logo designer

 So you’re starting a new business, congrats!
 You’ve got a plan, a product or an idea and you’re ready to rock.

 I would suggest hiring a professional from the beginning rather than creating a logo yourself and then rebranding down the road.
-You’re going to be working hard to build an audience and brand equity from the start and that’s much more valuable if you have good long-term visual branding from the beginning.
+You’re going to be working hard to build an audience and brand equity from the start and that’s much more valuable if you have good long-term visual branding to capture that value from the beginning.

 You need a logo to represent your business but maybe you’re not exactly sure where to start.
 It can feel like a confusing process, especially if you’ve never done it before.
 Here are some steps to make hiring and working with a designer easier and more effective.

 Define a budget.
 This part is tricky but important.
 It doesn’t have to be exact but give some thought to it and try and figure out a ballpark amount you’re able to invest.